ovh/docs/pages/bare_metal_cloud/dedicated_servers/bring-your-own-image/guide.en-gb.md

 - Partition type: **MBR** or **GPT**
 - Image format: **qcow2** or **raw**

-**About RAID:**

 > [!warning]
+> **About RAID:**
 >
-> Bring Your Own Image (BYOI)  does not support software RAID configuration at install-time, but you can use the service [Bring Your Own Linux (BYOLinux)](/pages/bare_metal_cloud/dedicated_servers/bring-your-own-linux) for that.
+> - Bring Your Own Image (BYOI) does not support software RAID configuration at install-time, but you can use the service [Bring Your Own Linux (BYOLinux)](/pages/bare_metal_cloud/dedicated_servers/bring-your-own-linux) for that.
 Choose the custom image method that fits your needs: [Bring Your Own Image (BYOI) / Bring Your Own Linux (BYOLinux), a comparison sheet](pages/bare_metal_cloud/dedicated_servers/bring-your-own-image-versus-bring-your-own-linux).
 >

-> [!primary]
->
-> Hardware RAID is supported, if your server supports it, because it is configured before the image is deployed on disk.
+> - Hardware RAID is supported, if your server supports it, because it is configured before the image is deployed on disk.
 >

 **Deployment methods:**